NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 .. image:: /_static/guide-chunking_your_data-pe_plot.svg

-Each marker on the plot represents estimated performance for a single chunk (y axis).
+Each marker on the plot represents estimated performance (y axis) for a single chunk.
 Markers are placed at the end of the period covered by the chunk i.e. they indicate the last timestamp in the chunk (x axis).
 Plots are interactive - hovering over the marker will display the information about the period.